InnateAlpaca/pterosocket/Documentation.md

 ### pterosocket.write(packet)
 * packet: object

 Sends a packet to the console.
-The packet needs to be formatted according to the description in the [documentation](https://dashflo.net/docs/api/pterodactyl/v1/#req_2c867e1e1f6b448b9e99f9daeebb7e9a)
+The packet needs to be formatted according to the description in the [API documentation](https://dashflo.net/docs/api/pterodactyl/v1/#req_2c867e1e1f6b448b9e99f9daeebb7e9a)

 ## Events
 ### start